 As the name suggests, the history of Mexico's Autódromo Hermanos Rodríguez is interwoven with that of brothers Ricardo and Pedro Rodríguez.
 It was the former's emergence on the racing scene in 1961, aged just 19, that provided the spark, prompting the decision to build a five kilometre circuit in the public Magdalena Mixhuca park in the east of Mexico City.
-And it was the latter's success later that decade which helped build an incredibly fervent home support for the event.
+And the latter's success later that decade helped build an incredibly fervent home support for the event.

 But the Rodriguez brothers' story was also one of tragedy.
 Plans for the newly-constructed circuit to host Formula One racing in 1962 were not realised, but a non-championship event went ahead and the teams duly gathered at the venue at the end of October.
 Sadly, Ricardo Rodriguez was tragically killed in an accident during qualifying.

 The Mexican fans were devastated, but they soon discovered a new hero in Ricardo's younger brother Pedro.
 Already established in international sportscar racing, Pedro made only his second Formula One start in the inaugural World Championship Mexican Grand Prix in 1963.
 He ran in the top 10 until suspension issues forced him to retire.

 There was much excitement the following year, as Mexico - now moved to be the season's final round - welcomed a three-way fight for the title that was eventually settled, after a race of constant tension and late drama, in favour of John Surtees.
 The Briton became the first, and to date only, man to clinch World Championships on two and four wheels.